DaveBackus/Data_Bootcamp/README.md

 ---

 A course exploring economic and financial data with Python at NYU's Stern School of Business.
-For current information and links to course material, try the **[Data Bootcamp](http://databootcamp.nyuecon.com/)** website.
+For current information and links to course material, try the **[Data Bootcamp website](http://databootcamp.nyuecon.com/)**.

 ---